Donna Wilkes: Early life

 Wilkes was born in Manhattan, New York City in Spanish Harlem.
 Her father was Wayman Otis Wilkes (1918 – 2013), an Irish American chiropractor originally from Texas, while her mother, a nightclub singer from Dominican Republic, was of Spanish and French descent.
 Wilkes's parents divorced when she was 3 months old.
 She was raised speaking both English and Spanish, and is fluent in both.

 When she was six she made her first commercial, for Keds sneakers.
 She trained in acting at Dominica American Theatre of Performing Arts, but stopped her training at age 11 to become a "normal student."
 At age 12, she went to live with her aunt and uncle in the Dominican Republic.
 Wilkes attended the Collegio Santo Domingo where she was an advanced student, graduating at age 14.
 At age 15, she moved to Los Angeles, California, but, unable to work at such a young age, convinced many employers that she was 18 and married.
 Her first jobs included being a computer operator for an ambulance service, and as a secretary and administrative assistant for a large corporation.

 Career beginnings

 Wilkes began acting again at age 17.
 Her first role was the part of Jackie Peters in the 1978 Universal Pictures film Jaws 2.
 That same year, she starred as Meredith in Almost Summer, which earned her a Screen Actors Guild (SAG) card.
 At around age 18, she married 39-year-old actor Billy Gray, known for his work on Father Knows Best.
 The marriage soon ended in divorce.

+Wilkes was cast in the NBC sitcom Hello, Larry as one of McLean Stevenson's onscreen daughters.
+Wilkes was a regular for the first season of Hello, Larry in 1979 but her role was recast with Krista Errickson for the series' second and final season (1979-1980).

 In 1980, Wilkes portrayed the mentally-unstable daughter of a psychologist (played by Klaus Kinski) in the horror film Schizoid.
 She subsequently starred in the Oregon-shot slasher film Blood Song (1982) opposite Frankie Avalon, playing a disabled young woman stalked by a maniacal killer with whom she has a telepathic connection.